cjns/Kartilo/README.md

 ## UX
 ### Project Goals
 The aim of Kartilo is to provide an interactive multiple choice quiz to the user using html, css, and JavaScript.
-This particular version of Kartilo will focus on providing a selection of JavaScript questions, which will be useful for other students learning the fundamentals of JavaScript.
+This particular version of Kartilo will focus on providing a selection of JavaScript questions, taken from the freeCodeCamp developer quiz, which will be useful for other students learning the fundamentals of JavaScript.

 ### Target Audience
 Students or anyone else interested in learning/being quizzed on JavaScript.

 ### User Needs / Stories

 #### First Time Visitor Goals
 1. I want to be able to select a quiz category.
 2. I want a set list of questions I do not have to create myself.